-VH1’s new show You’re Cut Off is king of pure genius.
-The photo above alone is evidence enough that this show is gold.
-Whoever cooked this reality masterpiece added just the right measurements of diamonds, Louis Vuitton, boxed wine, entitlement, tiaras, nakedity, “investment banking” cigarettes, hookahs, and green carpeting.
+VH1’s new show You’re Cut Off is pure genius!
+Whoever cooked this reality masterpiece added just the right measurements of diamonds, Louis Vuitton, boxed wine, entitlement, tiaras, nakedity, “investment banking,” cigarettes, hookahs, and green carpeting.
 It’s a delicate mix, and easy to get wrong.

 At first the girls are told they’re filming a reality show called The Good Life, on which they get to flaunt their fabulous lifestyles.
 They are let loose at the same shopping plaza, where they all get their cards declined and have to report to a back room where life coach Laura Baron is waiting to tell them Daddy and Mommy are done paying for their blingy shiz with their blood, sweat, and tears.

-Erica (pictures above), who has a plastic surgeon for a father and plumped lips to prove it, reportedly costs $500,000-a-year to maintain (we’ll see much more of her later).
+Erica Rose (pictured above), who has a plastic surgeon for a father and plumped lips to prove it, reportedly costs $500,000-a-year to maintain (we’ll see much more of her later).
 She responds to Laura Baron’s entrance into her life:

 “I didn’t hire her as a life coach.
 I already have an astrologer.”